blopa/Magento-Chatbot/README.md

 	- Save support history
 	- Support for audio commands
 	- Better uses for wit.ai
+	- Better panel UI (like showing some inputs only when that config is selected)

 ## License
 Free.
 Don't forget to star :D and send pull requests. :D